rejopeter/QR_Code/README.md

 # QR Code & Document Automation Project

 ## Project Overview
 This project allows the generation of a large number of QR codes from a CSV file, embeds additional data into a Word template (`.docx`), and converts the documents to PDFs for various purposes.
 It simplifies repetitive tasks by automating QR generation, document filling, and PDF conversion.
-The project is licensed under the MIT License.
+The project is licensed under the Apache 2.0 License.

 ## Workflow Hierarchy
 The project consists of three scripts working together: